Yahoo Serious: Personal life

 In July 2020, Serious was evicted from his Sydney rental property and ordered to pay $15,000 in rent arrears to the landlords.
-Serious stated that he was unable to pay due to the impacts of COVID-19, but was unable to substantiate this claim.
+Serious stated that he was unable to pay due to the impacts of the COVID-19 pandemic, but was unable to substantiate this claim.

+In March 2025, Serious was accused of refusing to leave the home of an elderly man who had found him homeless and sleeping in his car.

 Lawsuit against Yahoo!

 In August 2000, Yahoo Serious sued the search engine Yahoo! for trademark infringement.
 The case was thrown out because Serious could not prove that he sells products or services under the name "Yahoo" and therefore could not prove that he suffered harm or confusion due to the search engine.